ErpNetDocs/webclient/introduction/navigator-features.md

 The Hierarchy feature works with navigators having one or more **references** to hierarchical nomenclatures.

-When there are multiple references, it consists of **side panels** representing all the available hierarchies together with their comprising elements.
+When there are multiple references, it reveals **side panels** representing all available hierarchies together with their comprising elements.

 ![Pictures](pictures/Hierarchy_menu_01_08.png)

-Each hierarchy utilizes a tree-like structure to organize its elements, starting with the hierarchy itself and going further into its relevant elements and sub-elements.
+Each hierarchy utilizes a tree-like structure to organize its elements, starting with the hierarchy itself and going further into its relevant elements.

 For instance, clicking on the **Adjusted Document** hierarchy in **Invoices** will expand a side panel displaying all adjusted documents.

 ![Pictures](pictures/Hierarchy_Note_01_08.png)

-You can **click** on any element of a hierarchy to apply an instant **filter** on the contents of the respective navigator.
+You can **click** any element of a hierarchy to apply an instant **filter** on the contents of the respective navigator.

+In the case of Adjusted Document, clicking on an element of that hierarchy will filter the Invoices page to show only invoices for which this particular adjusted document has been created.

 > [!NOTE]
-> If there is **only one** reference to a hierarchical nomenclature in a navigator, the **Hierachy** button of the navigator menu will be replaced by it.
+>
+> Only one filter can be applied through **Hierarchy** at a time.

+Certain hierarchies like **Product Group** will have their elements organized into **folders**.

+In that case, you can filter the respective navigator both by the folder and by its more specific sub-folders or elements.

 ![Pictures](pictures/Hierarchy_view_01_08.png)

+If there is **only one** reference to a hierarchical nomenclature in a navigator, the **Hierachy** button will be replaced by it.

 ## Panel menu